Statistics and outlook for womb cancer

 Remember – 5 year survival is a term doctors use.
 It does not mean you will only live 5 years.
 It relates to the number of people in research who were still alive 5 years after diagnosis.
 Doctors follow what happens to people for 5 years after treatment in any research study.
 This is because there is only a small chance that a cancer will come back more than 5 years after treatment.
 They do not like to say these people are cured because there is that small chance.
 So they use the term 5 year survival instead.

-Of all the women diagnosed with endometrial cancer, about 80 out of every 100 (80%) live for at least five years after they are diagnosed.
+Of all the women with womb cancer, about 90 out of every 100 (90%) live for at least 1 year after they are diagnosed.
+About 79 out of every 100 women (79%) will live for at least 5 years.
+And about 78 out of every 100 women will live for at least 10 years.
 Many of these women will have been cured of their cancer.

 The outlook for womb cancer depends on